-During the immersion you and your fellow mates identify and log hundreds of clinical needs and dive deeper into four lead needs with the highest potential-value for the next phase.
+During the immersion you and your fellow mates identify and log hundreds of clinical needs and dive deeper into two to three lead needs with the highest potential-value for the next phase.
 You have to expect some travel time to the collaborating hospitals.

 (Clinical immersion lasts for 12 weeks)

-During this phase the focus is on creating and validating different solution concepts to the four lead needs.
+During this phase the focus is on creating and validating different solution concepts to the lead needs.
 Through repetitive ideation sessions, you and your fellow mates will generate as many ideas as possible to solve the lead needs.
 Ideation, pretotyping, user involvement and the search for available technologies will force you to find a compatible match between needs and technological feasibility.
 During this phase the seeds for future collaborations between the entrepreneurs and the clinic are sown.